Jityan/sslprotonet/README.md

     - **CIFARFS**: download from [MetaOptNet](https://github.com/kjunelee/MetaOptNet) and put in `data/cifar-fs` folder.

+## Pre-trained Models
+[Optional] The pre-trained models can be downloaded from [here](https://drive.google.com/file/d/120ywPFRmgOsg-43I42i6uOzXW6wknruY/view?usp=share_link).
+Extract and put the content in the save folder.
+To evaluate the model, run the test.py file with the proper save path as in the next section.

 ## Experiments
 To train on 1-shot and 5-shot CIFAR-FS:<br/>
 ```